 I knew I knew more about how Windows works than those security analysts did.
 But I didn’t like wasting time.
 And improving security while being honest seemed like a good idea.
 So I decided to look at that results column and quietly fix what I could.
 When I couldn’t fix it, I asked questions, and more often than not we were able to figure out what we needed to fix.

-Month over month, I installed the new updates as they came out, and worked with the security team to fix the small percentage of updates that failed.
+Month over month, I installed the new updates as they came out, and worked with the security team to fix the small percentage of updates that failed, learning how to force an update, and troubleshoot using the equivalent of today’s ETL files.
 And when my sysadmin career came to an end and I moved into security myself, I’d fixed about 800,000 vulnerabilities.

 Improving Qualys accuracy